symfony/symfony-docs/templating/twig_extension.rst

 extensions before rendering any template, even if the template doesn't use an extension.

-If extensions don't define dependencies (i.e. if you don't inject services in them) performance is not affected.
+If extensions don't define dependencies (e.g. if you don't inject services in them) performance is not affected.
 However, if extensions define lots of complex dependencies (e.g. those making database connections), the performance loss can be significant.